-- Availability of existing non-living substrate such as large boulders and rocks
+- Availability of existing non-living substrates such as large boulders and rocks

 Sometimes it is hard to find a suitable location near the reef, as there may not be any natural (non-living) rocks and boulders to attach to.
-Mooring lines should never be attached to living corals, no matter how large they are as the ropes can abrade the coral surface as current directions change throughout the year.
-Furthermore, even though you may design the mooring lines for small boats, very large ones may come in and tie up to it, or multiple boats may attach during storms.
+Mooring lines should never be attached to living corals, no matter how large they are, as the ropes can abrade the coral surface as current directions change throughout the year.
+Furthermore, even though you may design the mooring lines for small boats, very large ones may tie into it, or multiple boats may attach during storms.

 The parts of the mooring line

-A mooring line is composed of multiple sections, which are shown in the figure at right.
+A mooring line is composed of multiple sections, as shown in the right figure.
 It is better to construct the mooring line this way, as when it is done as one continuous line and breaks, the whole thing is lost.
 Using this design means that the weakest part (the pick-up line) is where it will break, and you do not lose the mooring ball (often the most expensive part), and it is easy to locate and repair.
 The parts of the mooring line are:

 • The anchor